ESDES School of Business and Management: The five year course

-In accordance with European and international teaching practices the ESDES course has two stages, a three-year period followed by a two-year period, over which students may develop their career paths.
+In accordance with European and international teaching practices, the ESDES course has two stages, a three-year period followed by a two-year period, over which students may develop their career paths.
 The course is built around the key business skills that students will need in their future careers.

 Master's degree options

-There are four specializations in full English for the 4th and 5th years : marketing and digital business, digital law and management, international business Administration, international supply chain management.
+There are four specializations in full English for the 4th and 5th years: marketing and digital business, digital law and management, international business administration, and international supply chain management.

 International culture

-Each student takes at least two foreign languages and does at least a six-months study abroad program in an English speaking country followed by a two-month work placement at the end of the 2nd year.
-In the 5th year, students may opt to spend one term at one of the school's 100 partner universities or business schools around the world.
+Each student takes at least two foreign languages and does at least a six-month study abroad program in an English speaking country, followed by a two-month work placement at the end of the second year.
+In the fifth year, students may opt to spend one term at one of the school's 100 partner universities or business schools around the world.

 International exchange students are welcomed into the International Business Program where they can take classes for transfer credit back to their home universities.
 Students may take courses in English, French or a mixture of both.
-Among popular courses that students can take are portfolio analysis, integrated marketing communications, the European Union, financial analysis, art and architecture and French classes at all levels.
+Popular courses include portfolio analysis, integrated marketing communications, the European Union, financial analysis, art and architecture and French classes at all levels.

 Services provided for exchange students include access to housing, health insurance, academic advising, the Jeunes Ambassadeurs Program, student peer advisors, in addition to a full range of trips and activities which are organized specifically for international exchange students who are studying at ESDES.

-An integral part of the exchange student experience are excursions and activities which are accessible to all students and give students a deeper understanding of the French culture.
+An integral part of the exchange student experience are excursions and activities which are accessible to all students, and give them a deeper understanding of the French culture.
 Excursions to Paris, wine tasting in the Beaujolais, a guided tour of the UN headquarters in Geneva, French cooking classes with a French chef, as well as dinners with local families, visits to museums and ski trip to the Alps are some of the activities on offer.